 Despite all the confusion brought by the regulations on sport betting sites in Austria, access to international bookmakers has not been restricted yet.
 Indeed, there were all sorts of bills and proposals but for the moment punters in this country are free to choose between Austrian bookmakers and their international counterparts..
 However, with an ever-changing political and legislative climate, it’s not certain how long things will stay this way.

-And even though there are no restrictions when it comes to accessing international bookmakers or claiming various betting sites bonuses, you should always make sure that the one you choose has a license issued by one of the respectable authorities in the industry.
+And even though there are no restrictions when it comes to accessing international bookmakers or claiming various best betting sites offers, you should always make sure that the one you choose has a license issued by one of the respectable authorities in the industry.

 Luckily, all the amendments and new laws that any Austrian online gambling company should follow did not target the payment methods at all.
 So, punters playing at österreich sportwetten sites have the possibility to choose from a wide list of payment methods to top up their accounts and request withdrawals.
 It’s natural for a country with so many performant banks to show an evident preference for Instant banking methods like Sofort, Klarna and Giropay.
 However, credit and debit cards, ewallets like Skrill or Neteller or Paysafe vouchers are also available and widely used.